Storm threatens Midwest with heavy snow, travel disruptions

 “Do not travel unless it’s absolutely necessary,” said Nebraska State Patrol Col. John Bolduc.

+Roughly 250 semi trucks pulled off the road to wait out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
+Manager Rachael Adamson said she could see knee-high drifts and that the maintenance man had to go out every 30 minutes to shovel the sidewalks to keep up with the snow.

+“We haven’t had this much snow in quite a few years," Adamson said.

 Elsewhere in the U.S., a storm moving across the Southwest on Monday and Tuesday was forecast to bring gusty winds and snowfall, the weather service said.
-Over the weekend, more than a foot of snow fell in Southern California’s mountains ahead of what was forecast to be a stronger storm.
+Over the weekend, more than a foot of snow fell in Southern California’s mountains, making driving conditions hazardous.
+Interstate 5 was shut down Monday in the Tejon Pass between Los Angeles and the San Joaquin Valley.
+Wind, snow and ice also forced the closure of State Route 58 through the Tehachapi Pass.

-Authorities urged drivers on Sunday to bring their tire chains to the San Gabriel and San Bernardino mountains east of Los Angeles after 10 inches of snow fell in Mount Baldy and up to 18 inches (46 centimeters) were recorded at the Mountain High ski resort in Wrightwood.

-It was a dramatic shift from a week ago, when parts of the Southern California region saw temperatures soar to the 90s.
-On Sunday, highs were in the 50s.
+Until recently, California had been experiencing significantly dry weather accompanied by relentless wildfires.
+A band of clouds suggested more rain could fall Tuesday in areas north and south of San Francisco Bay, bringing the threat of possible flash floods and landslides in areas scarred by the fires.

 Across southern Nevada, light rain and snow at higher elevations was reported Monday.

-Forecasters at the Sacramento-area National Weather Service office predict an abundance of snow in the Sierra Nevada between late Tuesday and Friday that may make travel through the mountains difficult.
+Forecasters at the Sacramento-area National Weather Service office predict an abundance of snow in the Sierra Nevada between late Tuesday and Friday that will make travel through the mountains difficult.

-Flash flood watches were in effect for areas north and south of San Francisco Bay, where the National Weather Service cited “high confidence that thresholds for debris flows will be met” in many of last year’s wildfire burn scars.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.